 Number of Outstanding Charges Permitted

 *Diet Restriction for Students- Accommodations are made for students with special dietary needs.
-Paperwork from a physician must be on file with the Food & Nutrition Office.
+The Special Dietary Needs form must be on file with the Food & Nutrition Office.
 Depending on the meal substitution, a doctor's note may be needed.